harmony-one/h/progress/rikako-hatoya.md

+2025-02-03 Mon: Worked on deepsek prover.
+Continuation with FLT reading.

+---

 2025-02-02 Sun: Continued scoping out for FLT, and understanding of tasks.
 A little bit of more work on testing olympiad with deepseek.

 2025-02-01 Sat: Tidied lean repo in preparation for push.
 Look into Open-AI o3 mini.